rythrojaofficial/axis45/events/discord.md

 ## Notifications Settings

-You may be interested in _everything_ going on.
+You _may_ be interested in everything going on.
 But we're guessing not!
 That's one of the main reasons we're using discord!

-By [default](#enable-chats), you will get all chat notifications.
+By [default](#enable-chats), you will get only @mentions.

 Navigate below to fine tune your notification settings!